CyrilSLi/diacritik/README.md

 - requests (only for pinyin)
 - wtype

+By default this script uses the **Noto Sans Mono** font which provides good monospace support for both Latin and CJK characters. **Please install the font before running the script**, or change the font at the commented line in `diacritik.py`.

 ## Installation

 Bind a key combination to the `diacritik.py` script.
 If you are using a tiling window manager, also set windows with a title of `Diacritik` to floating.